Prepper skills…it all starts with situational awareness!

 For example, you notice the same man has been in the last four or five stores at the mall that you have been in.
 It could be that he simply has the same shopping tastes as you.
 But now you are more aware of his presence, and can begin to study more things about him.
 His dress, his demeanor, what’s in his hands, his body language, etc.

 This is also the condition that you begin to solidify the “what if” plans in your head.
 If this guy does this, I’m going to do that.
 If he continues to follow me, I’m heading for the security desk or a large public setting.
-If he starts to move closer to me, I’m leaving through that exit.
+What if he starts to move closer to me?
+Then I’m leaving through that exit.
 If he lunges at me, I’m yelling as I draw my EDC firearm.

 You cannot remain in condition Orange forever.
 It is taxing both mentally and physically.
 If the man moves on from the store and is not a threat to you, you can drop back to condition yellow.
 But if what you are observing while in condition orange turns out to be a true threat, you move to condition red.